Coronavirus and myositis

 Will Gregory, consultant physiotherapist working for the Rheumatology Team at Salford Royal, has been working on a home exercise programme for people with myositis which you may find useful during this period of lockdown.

 The document is in a draft format for the time being and Will would welcome feedback.
-Details on how to feedback will be added here shortly.
+You can feedback by downloading this form and returning it to Will at William.Gregory@srft.nhs.uk

 The second programme is specifically for diagnoses of inclusion body myositis (IBM) and has been recommended by research in Australia and ratified by the team in Sweden.